cds-snc/talent/_pages/en/Tools/Trello.md

 - It saves Andrea and others from asking what you're doing, when.
 - We use it to check against our progress on [our key results](https://docs.google.com/document/d/1Bfwmduz1ZQ6KCY0ELnqifSA8NLlTQ3JVNG2J2DTaLP0/edit#)

-- Last updated by Andrea on July 24, 2019
+- Last updated by Andrea on August 28, 2019